 Why Do Roofs Blister?

 If you’ve ever wondered why roof blisters happen, we have complied a list of causes of roofing blisters, tips for preventing roof blistering, and how to fix blisters on flat roofing if you have started noticing some.
 Understanding what they are, what they will mean for your blistering roof, and the best ways to respond them can be an important part of roof maintenance for your home, especially if you are an Arizona resident with a flat roof.

-About Roof Blisters
+About Causes of Roofing Blisters

-Blisters are raised surfaces that occur in areas of the roof where there is a loss of adhesion.
-In these parts of the roof, air or water fill up the gaps between the roofing system layers, resulting in bubble-like protrusions.
+Blisters are raised surfaces that occur in areas where there is a loss of adhesion between layers like bitumen.
+Generally, causes of roofing blisters have to do with trapped air or water within a flat roof membrane or built-up roof.
+Air or water fill up the gaps between the membrane system layers, resulting in bubble-like protrusions.